stride3d/stride-docs/en/manual/game-studio/use-assets.md

 ### Unload unneeded assets

-When loading assets from code, you should unload assets when you don't need them any more.
-If you don't, assets stay in memory, wasting GPU.
+When loading content from code, you should unload content when you don't need them any more.
+If you don't, content stays in memory, wasting GPU.

 To do unload an asset, use ``Content.Unload(myAsset)``.